alex-santi/analyzing-COVID-data/README.md

 ---------------------------------------------------------------------

-owid-covid-data.csv:Daily COVID numbers from all over the world.
+owid-covid-data.csv: Daily COVID numbers from all over the world.
 This is a public dataset hosted on github. https://github.com/owid/covid-19-data/tree/master/public/data/ You can learn more about how to data was procured here: https://ourworldindata.org/coronavirus-source-data